Soft UX: Designing for Presence

 Most ideas start barefoot—coffee, notebook, and the Atlantic breathing in the background.

 Not self-help—an act of remembering that feeling deeply is a form of intelligence.
+Part manifesto, part field guide, written for the ones who want warmth without noise.

 I help teams and creators translate desire into design—quiet, precise, unforgettable.
 Choose an experience, or invite me to craft one for your world.